 During the night, the app displays the latest live report from each user.
 Up until November 2017, it would show the same during the day but there was some bogus coverage on social media that the app was sending red alerts unnecessarily when the map only showed ticks in the north the day after.
 This was because the users in the south had stayed out until the aurora faded and then posted a cross (nothing).
 To mitigate against this mistaken perception of poor performance, the map now shows the latest ticks during the day to give a proper summary of the successes during the previous night.

-In September 2019, I added an advanced button panel, accessible only by an 'Easter Egg', that allows trusted users in the UK to report a little more information about the type of aurora they are getting, e.g. diffuse, rays, arc or overhead.
+In September 2019, I added an advanced button panel that allows trusted users in the UK to report a little more information about the type of aurora they are getting, e.g. diffuse, rays, arc or overhead.
 This was for a trial to allow me to collect more data that would allow me to improve the forecasts in future years.
-If this data proves useful to my research then I will extend it to other countries and possibly allow even more details about the aurora type to be submitted.
+This proved useful to my research, so in November 2021 I extended it to other countries.

-The app has versions for Iceland and all countries in northern Europe.
+The app has versions for Iceland, all countries in northern Europe, Canada, US, Australia & New Zealand.
 If it has the user's position, it will automatically switch to the correct forecasting engine for their location.
 For latitudes above 63N the app gives advice based on naked eye and below that it gives advice based on camera.

 The work on the Iceland Version began in September 2017 in collaboration with Caroline Weir, an experienced and like-minded aurora-hunter, who is based in Reyjavik.
 Caroline provided extremely detailed logs of the aurora's elevation, strength and characteristics at different times during substorms.
 This allowed my existing UK model to be extended to provide incredibly accurate substorm tracking up to latitudes around 67N.